lebrice/mup_orion_demo/README.md

 This can dramatically reduce the amount of compute required to optimize very large models, potentially saving millions of dollars in training cost!

-This is a demo of how to use mup to train a transformer from [mutransformers](https://www.github.com/microsoft/mutransformers) with Orion.
+This is a demo of how to use mup to train a HuggingFace transformer from [mutransformers](https://www.github.com/microsoft/mutransformers) with Orion.

 ## Repo layout